fall4j/autohypixelappeal/README.md

 ## AutoHypixelAppeal

-a simple hypixel appeal bot to unban your banned accounts.
+a simple hypixel appeal bot to get verification code in order to link hypixel forum account.

 ## Requirements